September 15, 2020: Frauds involving cryptocurrency

 - committed a financial crime

-They insist that if you do not pay immediately, you'll be arrested, fined or even deported.
+They threaten that if you do not speak to them immediately, you'll be arrested, fined or even deported.

 The scammers may request payment via money service businesses, pre‐paid cards/gift cards (iTunes, Google Play or Steam cards) or Bitcoin.